The Biggest Poker Hand Wins of All Time

 He claimed an enormous half-million pot in a five-seated $500/$1,000 online NL Hold’em game.
 The action starts with a raise to $3,500 from a French-Canadian businessman Guy Laliberte.
 “Patatino” (His nickname) opened it up with A♣9♣, a standard move.

 He got a re-raise to $11,500 from Tom Dwan.
 Now, Tom’s plays are impossible to read.
-He could have made this move with literally any two cards in his hands.
+He could have made this move with any two cards in his hands.
 He indeed had “any” two cards in the shape of 5♠6♦.
-Everyone folded except from the initial raiser who caught his ace on the flop (4♠A♠3♣).
+Everyone folded except the initial raiser, who caught his ace on the flop (4♠A♠3♣).

-Dwan made a continuation bet of $15,600 to get a strong re-raise to $70,300.
+Dwan made a continuation bet of $15,600 to get a solid re-raise to $70,300.
 Tom would have never folded such a hidden open-ended straight draw as the value was just too good.
-The turn paired 4, this time in hearts, and Dwan went all in for over $233,000.
+Again, the turn paired 4 in hearts, and Dwan went all in for over $233,000.